 - Investing in additional assets on our open spaces including: work to preserve our Snow Drop Hill Garden, clearing some of our existing ponds and getting a second coat of paint on our Historic Evanmore

-- Once again we will participate in the annual Portland Townwide Tag Sale.
+- And again this year we participated in the annual Portland Townwide Tag Sale.

-- And, as allways, we will continue our efforts to preserve and protect our most vulnerable open spaces.
+- And, of course, we continue our efforts to preserve and protect our most vulnerable open spaces.

 The Middlesex Land Trust’s mission is to preserve open space in Northern Middlesex County by identifying, protecting, and maintaining significant natural features such as wetlands, scenic areas, critical wildlife habitats, prime farmland, and unique geological formations.
 The Land Trusts accepts donations of property as well as conservation easements to ensure that these lands remain in open space for the benefit and enjoyment of future generations.